How to Cost Your Extension

 Other costs to consider

-• Working on a listed building (VAT reduced to zero)
+• Working on a listed building (0%)

 Quote versus estimate